 - Don’t cook inside your tent or awning.

-• Never take a barbecue into a tent, awning or motorhome.
-Even cooling barbecues give off odourless and poisonous carbon monoxide (CO) which can kill.
+- Never take a lit BBQ into a tent, awning or motorhome.
+Even cooling barbecues gives off poisonous carbon monoxide (CO), which can kill.

-• Don’t use any other gas, charcoal, liquid or solid fuel appliances inside a tent or awning.
+- Don’t use any other gas, charcoal, liquid or solid fuel appliances inside a tent or awning.
 Gas-powered fridges and lamps, for example, also need plenty of ventilation to prevent them producing poisonous carbon monoxide.
-Tents and awnings aren’t generally designed with this in mind.
+Tents and awnings aren’t designed for this.

-• Consider using a carbon monoxide (CO) alarm, provided it is suitable for the condition you intend to use it, check with the supplier/manufacturer, though it should never be used as an alternative to the precautions above.
+- Consider using a carbon monoxide (CO) alarm, provided it is suitable for the conditions in which you intend to use it.
+Check with the supplier/manufacturer, though an alarm should never be used as an alternative to the precautions above.

-• Symptoms to look out for include: Headaches; dizziness; feeling sick; tiredness and confusion; stomach pains or shortness of breath
+– Symptoms to look out for include headaches, dizziness, nausea, tiredness and confusion, stomach pains and shortness of breath.

-• The most dangerous time with gas appliances is probably when you are changing the cartridge or cylinder.
-Make sure you are familiar with the way the cartridge or cylinder fits on the appliance or regulator.
+• Changing the cartridge or cylinder can be dangerous.
+Please make sure you are familiar with the way your cartridge or cylinder fits onto your appliance or regulator.

-• Never change the fuel container inside your tent or inside a building.
+- Never change the fuel container inside your tent or a building.
 Do it outside and away from naked flames.

-• If you think the appliance, cylinder or cartridge may be leaking, particularly if liquid gas starts to spray out, then get everyone away from the appliance until the container is empty and the gas has dispersed naturally.
+- If you think an appliance, cylinder or cartridge is leaking, particularly if liquid gas starts to spray out, move everyone away from the appliance until the container is empty and the gas has dispersed naturally.

-• Never throw gas canisters on a fire because any gas residue inside could lead to an explosion.
+- Never throw gas canisters onto a fire because as this may cause an explosion.